NativeScript/docs-v7/tutorial/chapter-5.md

 <div class="exercise-end"></div>

 This code takes the groceries from the grocery list view model, converts the data into a comma-separated string, and passes that string to the social share module's `shareText()` method.

+> **WARNING**: Because this section had you install a NativeScript plugin, you’ll have to rebuild your app one last time in order to test your changes.
+If you don’t remember how refer back to [chapter 5](chapter-5) for instructions.

 Now when you run the app, you'll see a new button at the top of the screen.
 When you tap it, the native iOS or Android sharing widget will show to let you post your groceries to your social networks, or send them via email, message, or any other method you prefer.